speechchemistry/audio_label_file_conversions/README.md

 # audio_label_file_conversions

 Script `saymore_eaf_to_saymore_tsv.py` converts from the standard SayMore EAF (ELAN) file format to the Tab-separated values (TSV) file format.
 It should be identical to using ELAN to load up the original EAF file and exporting as Tab-delimited Text.
-The advantage of the script is that it can be quickly run on multiple files and also chained together with other commands (see below for examples).
+The advantage of the script is that it can be quickly run on multiple files and also chained together with other commands (see bottom for examples).
 It is mainly just a wrapper around the excellent [pympi](https://github.com/dopefishh/pympi) python module.

 Script `saymore_tsv_to_saymore_eaf.py` converts in the other direction.
 This should be identical to importing a TSV file into a SayMore EAF template (selected in the import dialog box).